ADDICTIONS & COMMUNITY HEALTH PROFESSIONAL

 Become an Addictions & Community Health Professional

-As a skilled Addictions & Community Health Professional you can have a rewarding career in a wide range of community health settings whether social service agencies working with children, youth families or and programs for populations dealing with alcoholism, drug abuse, family violence and the aged.
+As a skilled Addictions & Community Health Professional (ACHP) you can have a rewarding career in a wide range of community health settings whether social service agencies working with children, youth families or and programs for populations dealing with alcoholism, drug addiction, family violence and the aged.

-Our program will provide you with the relevant knowledge on the psychology of addiction, relapse prevention and intervention, as well as a focus on family dynamics, interviewing and counseling.
+Our ACHP program is approved by the CACCF, the Canadian Addictions Counsellors Certification Federation.
+It will provide you with the relevant knowledge on the psychology of addiction, relapse prevention and intervention, as well as a focus on family dynamics, interviewing and counseling.

 Is a Career as an ADDICTIONS or COMMUNITY HEALTH PROFESSIONAL right for you?